- Doing without the profit motive

 Investment in replacement or increased capacity will need to be based on projections of demand in the longer term and choices of what is believed to be the least cost technology.

-Decision makers will also have to decide how much in resources should be devoted to trying to measure both short term and long term demand.
+Decision makers will also have to decide the level resources that should be devoted to trying to measure both short term and long term demand.
 There will be diminishing returns on the one hand and increasing costs on the other.

 Under social ownership, there would still be markets for consumer goods and for labor power, with workers providing the latter to society in exchange for the former.
 However, these will be different kinds of markets from what we are used to under capitalism.
 In the case of consumer goods, suppliers will be there to benefit consumers and not shareholders and extravagantly overpaid executives.
 In the labor market workers will receive the full value of their output, the total final product of society.
 While one’s current job will not be guaranteed (and is very likely to be temporary in a dynamic economy), work (and a wage) can be guaranteed because unemployment is no longer used to keep down wages, and the elimination of the capitalist financial system and the necessity to make a profit removes the possibility of recessions and depressions.